raspberrypilearning/sense-hat-random-sparkles/worksheet.md

 # Sense HAT Random Sparkles

-Let your Sense HAT shine with pride
+Let your Sense HAT shine with pride.

+Start by attaching the Sense HAT to your Raspberry Pi.

 ## Using set pixel